Please also see my All-Time World Cup Team Index.

 CB: Domingo Mendy

 Domingo Mendy was the captain of his club team Jeanne d'Arc.
 He was also the captain of the national team of Senegal under the leadership of Raoul Diagne, the national coach of Senegal in the early 60s.
 Information about his career is very limited.

 CB/DM: Papa Bouba Diop

 Papa Bouba Drop started his career at home in Senegal before making his way to Switzerland.
-In 2002, he moved to Lens.
+In 2002, he moved to France's Lens.
 Two years later, he moved to England, first playing for Fulham and then, Portsmouth.
+He also played in Greece.
 He was capped 63 times by Senegal.
 He was known for scoring the goal that upset France at the World Cup Finals in 2002.
 He ended up as Senegal's top scorer at the tournament.

 |Papa Bouba Diop|

 Roger Mendy spent three years playing for AS Monaco, with whom he reached the 1992 UEFA Cup Winners' Cup Final.
 He also had spells with Sporting Toulon and ASC Jeanne d'Arc before finishing his career in Italy with Pescara Calcio.
 He earned over 80 caps between 1979 and 1995.
 He participated at the African Nations' Cup in 1992.

 LB: Ibrahima Ba Eusebio

 Ibrahima Ba Eusebio played in Dakar with Jaraaf (Diaraf).
 He also went to play in Europe with Le Havre AC in France.
 He played for them between 1977 and 1982.
 He helped the club to win promotion.
 He also played with SC Abbeville after Le Havre.
 With Senegal, he was also captain of the national team.
 He is the father of former French international Ibrahim Ba, who also played for Le Havre.

 DM: Aliou Cissé

 Aliou Cissé had 35 caps.
 He captained the Senegal national team which reached the quarter-finals of the 2002 World Cup.
 He was also part of the Senegal team who were the runners-up in the 2002 African Cup of Nations.
 He started his career in France.
 He played with with Lille, PSG and Montpellier.
 After the WC Finals in 2002, he moved to England and played for Birmingham and, Portsmouth.
 He later played for Sedam and Nimes in France.

 AM/FW/DM: Oumar Sène